juribeparada/homebrew-isce/README.md

         export PATH=$PATH:/usr/local/share/isce/stripmapStack

-If you are planning to use StaMPS, you also may add to your .bash_profile:
+If you are planning to use StaMPS, you also may add to your ~/.bash_profile:

     export PATH=$PATH:/usr/local/share/isce/prepStackToStaMPS